at-github/nvim/README.md

 - [ ] smart indentation on paste from clipboard
 - [ ] keep column width for gitsigns
   - when line was deleted, or after add to stage
-- [ ] On open jump line of the history
+- [ ] on fresh open file, jump line of the history
+- [ ] switch dark / light theme

 ### With plugin
 - [ ] succed to put plugin config in a separate file